fortrabbit/blog/universal-stack-changelog.md

 author: fl
 created: 2016-12-20
 title: Universal Stack changelog
-excerpt: See all platform changes with new Universal Stack.
+intro: See all platform changes with new Universal Stack.
 lead: "This is nuts and bolts for our existing clients on changes with the latest platform update.
 TL;DR: No action required from your side.
 All platform updates are opt-in.
 Your Apps, plans, settings and pricing will stay exactly the same."
 tag:
   - changelog